 RECIPE – Kombucha Chicken Brine for Roast Whole Chicken

-I like to get whole organic, free range chicken at the local co-op.
-My favorite way to get a moist, juicy bird every time is to brine it first.
+We like to get whole organic, free range chicken at the local co-op.
+Kombucha Brine can help produce a moist, juicy bird every time.

 - 1 cup of quality sea salt